Influencer Partnerships in Japan: A Complete Guide [Updated for 2025]

 mark with Influencer Marketing in Japan

-User Demographics and Behavior
+User Demographics and Behaviour

 Japanese social media users exhibit unique behaviours compared to their Western counterparts.
 They are more likely to engage with content that feels authentic and personal.
 Privacy is also a significant concern, with many users preferring to follow influencers who respect their boundaries and provide genuine interactions.
+As of 2025, Gen Z makes up around 30 percent of Japan's TikTok user base and a quarter of Instagram users.
+LINE remains dominant across all age groups, especially among working professionals in their 30s to 50s.
+Users continue to prefer authentic, low-pressure engagement and content that respects their privacy.

 Differences Between Japanese and Western Social Media Usage